reinthal/inoculation-prompting/code_rh_and_reddit_toxic/README.md

 This includes both the code reward hacking (supervised_code) and Reddit Change My View (realistic_dataset).

 It initializes GPUs on RunPod, and runs the training and eval on those GPUs.
 So it doesn't require a local GPU.
+The GPUs are automatically terminated after

 ## Setup